jywu20/Notes/Computer Science/Logic and PLT/Lean.md

 Because Lean (and all provers) are unable to show its own consistency, there is a $\Pi_2^0$ formula not provable in Lean and hence there is a total recursive function that does halt whose termination however is not provable in Lean.

 We can actually construct this function: it takes a natural number $n$ and does a scan to see if an inconsistency of Lean can be found within $n$ steps, and if an inconsistency is found, it goes into a dead loop, otherwise it returns.
 Consistency of Lean is therefore equivalent to the function being total, which however is not provable in Lean.

+(This is a reminder of how complicated arithmetic actually is.)

 Partial recursive functions aren't easily formalized in Lean.
 Lean allows us to explicitly define partial functions,